apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>

-Crail is based on <a href="https://github.com/zrlio/disni">DiSNI</a>, a user-level network and storage stack for the Java virtual machine.
-DiSNI allows data to be exchanged in a zero-copy fashion between Java I/O memory and remote RDMA or NVMe resources.
+Crail uses <a href="https://github.com/zrlio/disni">DiSNI</a>, a user-level network and storage stack for the Java virtual machine.
+DiSNI allows data to be exchanged in a zero-copy fashion between Java I/O memory and remote storage resources over RDMA.
 </p>
 </div>

 <h3>Crail HDFS Adapter</h3>

-The Crail HDFS adapter has two advantages.
-First, administrators can interact with Crail using the standard HDFS shell:
+The Crail HDFS adaptor enables users to access Crail using the standard HDFS API.
+For instance, administrators can interact with Crail using the standard HDFS shell:

     ./bin/crail fs -mkdir /test
     ./bin/crail fs -ls /
     ./bin/crail fs -copyFromLocal <path-to-local-file>
     ./bin/crail fs -cat /test/<file-name>

-Second, regular HDFS-based applications will transparently work with Crail when using fully qualified path names (or when specifying Crail as the default Hadoop file system):
+Moreoever, regular HDFS-based applications will transparently work with Crail when using fully qualified path names (or when specifying Crail as the default Hadoop file system):

     Configuration conf = new Configuration();
     FileSystem fs = FileSystem.get(conf);